TonRattakan/6310451057_6310451821_sourcecode/README.md

 </p>

 ## Description
-This project is built using Node.js, MongoDB, EJS, JavaScript, and CSS.
+This project is built using Node.js, Express.js, EJS, JavaScript, and CSS.

 ## Prerequisites
 Before cloning the repository, ensure you have the following installed on your system: